Webinar series returns with more inspiration for achieving health equity

 We know we need innovative solutions to the health crisis in the United States, but how do we get there?

 Achieving healthier, more equitable communities involves more than health care and more than “traditional” public health practice.
-Protecting and promoting the public’s health requires safe, affordable housing; streets free of violence, where kids and their families can congregate; quality education and a livable wage; access to public transportation, bike paths, and more.
-If we lay this firm foundation, healthy choices become infinitely easier.
+Protecting and promoting the public’s health requires safe, affordable housing; living wages; streets free of violence, where kids and their families can congregate; quality education and a livable wage; access to public transportation, bike paths, and more.

-Designed for public health professionals, this webinar series will explore the Urban Health Agenda, a vision put forth by the Big Cities Health Coalition for centering health and equity in city policymaking.
+This webinar series explores the Urban Health Agenda, a vision put forth by the Big Cities Health Coalition that centers health and equity in city policymaking.
 Get an introduction to the vision, then hear from big city health departments who are making this vision come to life.